mozilla/oneanddone/docs/userguide/howto.rst

 Steps
 ^^^^^
     #.
-Begin by finding a task you would like to try.
-    #.
 Click the linked name of the task so you can view the task detail page.
     An example would be Exploratory Testing on Mozillians [https://oneanddone.mozilla.org/en-US/tasks/10/].